pymeasure/leco-protocol/components.md

 ## Actor

 An Actor is a component that interfaces with a (hardware) Device and that has a specific API on the LECO side.
-An Actor must contain a separate Driver object which communicates with the Device.
+An Actor MUST contain a separate Driver object which communicates with the Device.

 We define how the other LECO components interact with the Actor, how it determines and announces its capabilities, etc.
 An Actor implements the mapping between LECO messages and Driver calls/attribute access.

-An Actor must contain/manage/provide
+An Actor MUST contain/manage/provide

 * An Driver that communicates with the connected Device, including managing its lifecycle (init, operations, shutdown)
 * The name of the connected instrument
 * A list of available Parameters (properties/attributes to get/set) and Actions (methods to call)
 * `set`/`get`/`get_all`/`call` interfaces (for incoming commands to use to act on Parameters and Actions)

-An Actor may contain/manage
+An Actor MAY contain/manage

 * A list of Parameters to poll/publish regularly (and the interval for that)
 * A cache of parameter values (to avoid unnecessary communication).
-  * If caching is included, the `get*` interfaces must include a configurable cache timeout and a way to force fetching a fresh value.
+  * If caching is included, the `get*` interfaces MUST include a configurable cache timeout and a way to force fetching a fresh value.
 * Concurrent access management/locking
 * Logging configuration